TheJoSam-Development/Discord-Bot-Old/README.md

 My own Discord Bot with extendable features

-All Extensions and Commands can be Enabled/Disabled on will
+All Extensions and Commands can be Enabled/Disabled on will This repository will is the current repository all features will be moved from my repository to this TheJoSam-Development repository

 ## Expanding this Bot